chihebnabil/lovable-boilerplate/.github/instructions/global.instructions.md

 This is a React TypeScript project built with Vite, using shadcn/ui components and Tailwind CSS.
 Create **world-class, premium designs** that feel modern, sophisticated, and engaging - never generic or template-like.

+## Landing Page Design Guidelines
+Before generating the landing page, check the following:

+What is the primary CTA (call-to-action)?
+(e.g. submit an idea, request a demo, sign up)

+Should the hero section include a form or another interactive element?
+(e.g. submission form, email input, demo request)

+What is the core value proposition or message?
+(e.g. competitor analysis, product validation, AI-powered research)

+What visual tone should the landing page have?
+(e.g. clean and professional, playful and bold, minimalistic)

+Any preferred colors or gradients?
+(e.g. purple/blue gradient, dark theme, pastel tones)

+Should the design include subtle animations or stay static?
+Do you want to follow an indie maker aesthetic or a more corporate look?

 ### Project Overview
 - **Framework**: React 18.3.1 with TypeScript
 - **Build Tool**: Vite 5.4.1